johnflavin/johnflavin.github.io/projects.md

 permalink: /projects/
 ---

+## Current Projects

+These days (as of November 2019) I work almost exclusively in python, writing scripts and packages.
+They are not publicly available, so I cannot link to them.
+But here are some tools I have been working with:

+* Lots of S3 interactions, using a package I developed to wrap [`boto3`](https://github.com/boto/boto3).
+* Pretty much every script and every package I write uses either [`pandas`](https://pandas.pydata.org) or  [`geopandas`](https://geopandas.readthedocs.io/en/latest/), i.e. `pandas` + the geospatial stack of [`shapely`](https://shapely.readthedocs.io/en/latest/), [`fiona`](https://fiona.readthedocs.io/en/latest/), and [`gdal`](https://gdal.org).
+* I still use and love [`requests`](https://3.python-requests.org).
+I recently found an opportunity to create a [Custom Auth](https://3.python-requests.org/user/advanced/#custom-authentication) class, and it works like an absolute dream.

 ## Container Service
 [Source repo](https://github.com/nrgxnat/container-service)

-The container service is a plugin for the [XNAT](http://xnat.org) imaging web application.
+The container service is a plugin for the [XNAT](http://xnat.org) imaging web application, written in Java 7.
 It integrates a docker application into XNAT, providing new XNAT APIs to launch containers on docker.

-This was a multi-year project for me, during which time I wrote almost the entire back end myself.
-I continue to expand and fix the container service with regular releases, as well as create new docker images to integrate into the service.
+This was a multi-year project, during which time I wrote almost the entire back end myself.

 ## Data Science